alexandresoro/ouca/README.md

 - A Redis instance used as temporary cache.
 - An OIDC provider to provide authentication services.

-Most of the app is independent of the OIDC provider as it follows standard claims except for roles that are expected to be returned in specific claims.
+Most of the app is independent of the OIDC provider as it follows standard claims except for roles that may be handled differently depending on the provider.
 Hence, currently only [Zitadel](https://zitadel.com/) is supported, but additional providers can be easily added.

 ## API structure